aaronfbianchi/LSaO-visualizer/README.md

 You'll probably have most of them already just by having Python anyway.
 If there's any you don't have, you can install them with PIP (please use a virtual environment) using your terminal or the Command Prompt:

+    # For seting up your virtual environment
+    python3 -m venv myenv
+    source myenv/bin/activate

+    # For installing your library
     pip install [LIBRARY_NAME]

 For building from Linux: